Soccer in the United States: Men's national team

 The men's national team competes in the FIFA World Cup and the FIFA Confederations Cup, in addition to the CONCACAF Gold Cup and other competitions by invitation.

 The U.S. national team had some success in early FIFA World Cup tournaments.
 The U.S. finished third in the World Cup in 1930, and played in the 1934 World Cup.
 The next World Cup participation came in the 1950 World Cup, where they upset England 1–0 in group play.
-After 1950, the USA did not return to the World Cup for another 40 years.
+After 1950, the U.S. did not return to the World Cup for another 40 years.

 The fortunes of the U.S. national team changed in the 1990s, with the team participating in every World Cup between 1990 and 2014.
 The U.S. hosted the 1994 World Cup, beating Colombia to reach the knockout rounds, before losing to Brazil in the round of sixteen.
 The team reached the quarter-finals of the 2002 World Cup by defeating its rival Mexico.
 The U.S. team also accomplished another first by winning its group at the 2010 World Cup.

 The U.S. national team participated in the 2009 FIFA Confederations Cup.
 The U.S. defeated #1 ranked Spain in the semifinals, before losing to Brazil 3–2 in the final.

 On the regional stage, the national team has also improved, with a record up to 2013 of reaching the final of the biannual CONCACAF Gold Cup nine times since 1989, winning it seven times: 1991, 2002, 2005, 2007, 2013, 2017, and 2021.

 Most recently, the U.S. national team won the very first 2021 CONCACAF Nations League, beating Mexico 3–2 in overtime thanks to the heroics of the United States backup goalkeeper Ethan Horvath following an injury to the starting goalkeeper Zack Steffen in the 67th minute.
 The match was widely considered as a revival of the United States-Mexico rivalry following the struggles of U.S. soccer between 2017 and 2020.

 The national team has development teams at a number of different ages, the most popular youth national team groups are the Olympic team made up of primarily U23 player, the U20s who has their own World Cup and the u17s who also have their own World Cup.